Zero-Point Field

 Overview

-The Zero-Point Field (ZPF) is a complex stratar field on spacetime encoding the vacuum energy at each point, based on the symmetry group ZU(1,3).
+The Zero-Point Field (ZPF) is a complex stratar field on spacetime, based on the symmetry group \(\text{ZU}(1,3)\).
 Unlike in Classical Physics, where the energy of a system may take arbitrary values, quantum systems have a nonzero minimum-energy vacuum state corresponding to necessary energy uncertainty (directly observable in experiments regarding the Casimir Effect).
 Techniques developed by Hector Macari reveal that, when considering certain gauge symmetries, the existence of this ground energy requires new degrees of freedom for each point in spacetime, motivating the introduction of a field.
-Fluctuations (particles) in the ZPF are called psions, and are denoted by the greek letter Ψ. (Wavefunctions and state vectors, which also use Ψ, are typically distinguished by use of Dirac notation or a function argument.)
+Fluctuations (particles) in the ZPF are called zerons, and are denoted by the greek letter \(\zeta\).

 Over time, the ZPF was discovered to possess a level of richness beyond what was initially understood.
 Extensive (though controversial) analyses by Hector and Margaret Macari in 1999 have revealed an emergent multilevel graph structure encoded within the field's unique interactions.
 The details of this emergent model are still an active subject of research.